 As part of his research program, he received support as a University of California Regents Scholar for his work at the University of London and Oxford.
 Later, he earned a J.D. from Boalt Hall School of Law at the University of California, Berkeley.

 Most recently, he earned a Dip.GB (Global Business) and focused on international education at the Said School of Business, Oxford University.

 As part of a long commitment to excellence in health care, particularly in pediatrics, Dr. Ryan served as chair of the Foundation Board of CHOC Children’s Hospital of Orange County for six years and is active in various other charitable causes.
-He is completing his fifth year of service as a Commissioner on the WASC Senior College and University Commission and is a member of the Executive Committee.
+He recently completed six years of service as a Commissioner on the WASC Senior College and University Commission.

 The Board of Trustees of Sofia University is the corporate body established by the charter with complete responsibility for the government and welfare of the University and all the interests pertaining thereto including students, faculty, staff, and alumni.